isterling/Final-Project/README.md

 BNO055 Absolute Orientation Sensor, OLED Display, 3V Pro Trinket, Adafruit Pro Trinket LiIon/LiPoly Backpack Add-On, Power Switch, Prism Lens, Shop Glasses

-### Challenges:

-Perhaps the biggest challenge is the code itself.
-I am basically learning how to use an obscure graphics library (u8glib), Adafruit unified sensor library, and the BNO055 specific library in order to make this work.
-What else is challenging is figuring out how to have the rotation matrix of the cube depend upon the X, Y, Z values (in degrees).
-This requires a lot of float arrays, as well as translating the rotation matrix of Euler angles into code.
-The hardware portion is not so difficult as I have already ordered, received, and soldered all my parts, as well as put together a Fritzing guide for wiring.

 ### Timeline: